cgy12306/blog_test/content/_index.md

 # __KRONOL__.

-KRONOL is AAAAAAAAAAAAAAAAAA
-AAAAAAAAAAAAAAAAAAAAAAA
-AAAAAAAAAAAAAAAAAAAAAAA
-AAAAAAAAAAAAAAAAAAAAAAA
-AAAAAAAAAAAAAAAAAAAAAAA
-Segmentation Fault
+KRONOL is windows kernel fuzzer and recovers interface is used fuzzing of driver.

 {{< button "docs/" "Read the Docs" >}} {{< button "https://github.com/" "Download Fuzzer" >}}